 Idiopathic thrombocytopenic purpura (ITP)

-Treatment of idiopathic thrombocytopenic purpura depends on your symptoms and platelet count.
+Treatment of idiopathic thrombocytopenic purpura depends on your symptoms, your platelet count and your age.
 If you don't have signs of bleeding and your platelet count isn't too low, treatment for idiopathic thrombocytopenic purpura usually isn't necessary.
 More serious cases may be treated with medications or, in critical situations, with surgery.

 Idiopathic thrombocytopenic purpura (ITP) may have no symptoms.
 When signs and symptoms do occur, they may include: